Hawke's Bay contractor Joseph Matamata jailed for slavery, people trafficking

 The treatment of them was demeaning and degrading, they had feelings of shame through returning to Samoa with "nothing to show for it", and they deeply regretted the lost opportunity of building a better life, said Walker.

-He estimated the total financial benefit to Matamata could have been over $400,000, but the victims could never be fully compensated for their loss.
+He estimated the total financial benefit to Matamata could have been more than $400,000, but the victims could never be fully compensated for their loss.

 He had lied about prospects, and Matamata had instead developed his own wealth in New Zealand by owning houses and cars, the victim had said.